Korean, Edit

 Perfect Observation MDP: Observe state st and choose at.

-Time-invariant: The reward r(st, at, st+1) is known and time-invariant.
+Time-invariant: The reward rt(st, at, st+1) is known and, if infinite-horizon case, time-invariant.

 ⑵ Background Theory